 At the same time, COT reports can be useful when trading in any financial markets.
 Today, when everybody has a supercomputer in his pocket, markets are much more interrelated than 5-10 years ago.
 If traders in the US market buy gold futures, then most often gold price is also rising in the spot market.
 If spot rises, but futures doesn’t, there is space for arbitrage and prices quickly «equalize».

 Now we will move on to the discussion of the practical application of CFTC reports data and it will directly become obvious that this statistics is applicable to any markets, that is spot markets, stock and over-the-counter markets.
 If a financial instrument appears in COT reports, these data can be used to improve the quality of trading decisions.

-Positions of major players
+CFTC.
+Positions of large players and small players

 COT report is a table in the upper left part of which you can see the name of the financial instrument and the stock exchange on which it was traded.
 For example, the report presented in Figure 4 shows the statistics of the market participants’ actions on Swiss franc (marked with the blue line).

 Non-commercial are large speculators, investment funds, bank divisions associated with carrying out speculative operations in financial markets and other companies that strive to buy cheap and sell high.